 Let us look at two passages that once again link Jerusalem with Sedom and Amora.

 Behold, a day of HaShem cometh, when thy spoil shall be divided in the midst of thee.
-2 For I will gather all nations against Jerusalem to battle; and the city shall be taken, and the houses rifled, and the women ravished; and half of the city shall go forth into captivity, but the residue of the people shall not be cut off from the city.
-3 Then shall HaShem go forth, and fight against those nations, as when He fighteth in the day of battle.
-4 And His feet shall stand in that day upon the mount of Olives, which is before Jerusalem on the east, and the mount of Olives shall cleft in the midst thereof toward the east and toward the west, so that there shall be a very great valley; and half of the mountain shall remove toward the north, and half of it toward the south….And there shall be one day which shall be known as HaShem's, not day, and not night; but it shall come to pass, that at evening time there shall be light.
+2 For I will gather all nations against Jerusalem to battle...
+Then shall HaShem go forth, and fight against those nations, as when He fighteth in the day of battle.
+4 And His feet shall stand in that day upon the mount of Olives, which is before Jerusalem on the east, and the mount of Olives shall split in two, toward the east and toward the west, so that there shall be a very great valley; and half of the mountain shall remove toward the north, and half of it toward the south….And there shall be one day which shall be known as HaShem's, not day, and not night; but it shall come to pass, that at evening time there shall be light.
 8 And it shall come to pass in that day, that living waters shall go out from Jerusalem: half of them toward the eastern sea, and half of them toward the western sea; in summer and in winter shall it be.
 9 And HaShem shall be King over all the earth; in that day shall HaShem be One, and His name one.
 10 All the land shall be turned as the Arabah…,And men shall dwell therein, and there shall be no more destruction; but Jerusalem shall dwell safely (Zecharia Ch.14)

 And he brought me back unto the door of the house; and, behold, waters issued out from under the threshold of the house eastward, for the forefront of the house looked toward the east; and the waters came down from under, from the right side of the house, on the south of the altar. … 2 behold, there trickled forth waters on the right side.
 3 … he measured a thousand cubits, and he caused me to pass through the waters, waters that were to the ankles.
 4 Again he measured a thousand, and caused me to pass through the waters, waters that were to the knees.
 Again he measured a thousand, and caused me to pass through waters that were to the loins.
 5 Afterward he measured a thousand; and it was a river that I could not pass through; for the waters were risen, waters to swim in, a river that could not be passed through… 8 Then said he unto me: 'These waters issue forth toward the eastern region, and shall go down into the Arabah; and when they shall enter into the sea, into the sea of the putrid waters, the waters shall be healed.
 9 And it shall come to pass, that every living creature wherewith it swarmeth, whithersoever the rivers shall come, shall live; and there shall be a very great multitude of fish; for these waters are come thither, that all things be healed and may live whithersoever the river cometh.
 10 And it shall come to pass, that fisherman shall stand by it from En-gedi even unto En-eglaim; there shall be a place for the spreading of nets; their fish shall be after their kinds, as the fish of the Great Sea, exceeding many.
 (Yechezkel Ch.47)